CP1404/Practicals/prac_03/README.md

     > 1aB
     Your 3 character password is valid: 1aB

-**Important Note:** Do not just try and Google "Python password checker" or something, but think about doing this step by step.
-We have started this for you with `TODO` comments in the code provided.
+[!NOTE] Do not just try and Google "Python password checker" or something, but think about doing this step by step.
+We have provided a suitable structure for you with `TODO` comments in the code provided.
 Follow these.

 - First, just check if a string has at least one lowercase character.
   You can do this by looping through the string (`for character in password:`) and testing each character... count the